brentershoff/Propofol-Aging-Exposure/README.md

 4. sensitivity analyses using alternate PK models and alternate cohort specifications
 5. generation of manuscript figures and tables

-## Planned workflow

-Additional notebooks in this repository will include:

-- primary pharmacokinetic reconstruction using the Eleveld model
-- sensitivity analyses, including alternate PK models and medication-adjusted models
-- generation of main manuscript figures
-- generation of main manuscript tables
-- generation of supplementary figures and tables

 ## Main output files